BhuvneshSain/karni-exim/admin-guide.md

    - Use clear, concise category names
    - Maintain a reasonable number of categories (avoid excessive fragmentation)
    - Consider your customers' browsing habits when organizing products

+## Review Management

+The Review Management section allows you to handle customer testimonials and reviews that appear on the homepage in the reviews ticker.

+### Adding Reviews

+1. **Access the Review Management Tab**
+   - From the admin panel, click on the "Review Management" tab
+   - You'll see the review form and a list of existing reviews

+2. **Fill out the Review Form**
+   - Customer Name: Enter the full name of the reviewer
+   - Company Name: Enter the company name (if applicable)
+   - Review Text: Enter the customer's review or testimonial
+   - Rating: Select a rating from 1-5 stars
+   - Approved Status: Set to "Yes" to make the review visible on the website immediately

+3. **Submit the Review**
+   - Click "Add Review" to save the new review
+   - The review will appear in the reviews list below
+   - Only approved reviews will show on the website

+### Editing Reviews

+1. **Locate the Review to Edit**
+   - Scroll through the reviews list at the bottom of the review management section
+   - Reviews are listed with their approval status clearly indicated

+2. **Click the Edit Button**
+   - The review details will be loaded into the form
+   - You can modify any field as needed

+3. **Make Necessary Changes**
+   - Update the customer name, company, review text, or rating
+   - You can also change the approval status

+4. **Save Changes**
+   - Click "Update Review" to save your changes
+   - The review listing will refresh automatically

+### Approving Reviews

+1. **Understanding Approval Status**
+   - Only approved reviews appear on the website
+   - Unapproved reviews are stored but not displayed to visitors

+2. **Approval Methods**
+   - When editing a review: Set the "Approved" dropdown to "Yes"
+   - From the reviews list: Click the approval toggle button (changes from red X to green checkmark)

+3. **Approval Best Practices**
+   - Review all content before approval to ensure it's appropriate
+   - Check for spelling and grammatical errors
+   - Ensure the review is authentic and provides value to potential customers

+### Deleting Reviews

+1. **Locate the Review to Delete**
+   - Find the review in the review list
+   - Consider simply disapproving instead of deleting if you want to keep the record

+2. **Click the Delete Button**
+   - You will be prompted to confirm deletion
+   - This action cannot be undone

+3. **Confirm Deletion**
+   - The review will be permanently removed from your database

+### Review Display Guidelines

+1. **Review Content Best Practices**
+   - Keep reviews concise (50-200 words is ideal)
+   - Include the customer's company name when applicable
+   - Ensure reviews highlight specific product benefits or customer experiences

+2. **Managing Review Visibility**
+   - Maintain a balanced mix of reviews for different products/services
+   - Regularly refresh your approved reviews to keep content current
+   - Aim for 10-20 high-quality reviews rather than a large quantity of generic ones

+3. **Review Ticker Appearance**
+   - Reviews appear in a horizontal sliding ticker on desktop screens
+   - On mobile devices, reviews display in a responsive grid layout
+   - Review cards show the customer name, company, star rating, and review text

+## Stats Management

+The Stats Management section allows you to update the company statistics that appear in the counter section of the homepage.

+### Updating Company Statistics

+1. **Access the Stats Management Tab**
+   - From the admin panel, click on the "Stats Management" tab
+   - You'll see the statistics form with current values and a live preview

+2. **Edit Company Statistics**
+   - Products Offered: Enter the number of products your company offers
+   - Years in Business: Enter how many years your company has been operating
+   - Satisfied Clients: Enter the number of clients served
+   - Satisfaction Rate: Enter your customer satisfaction percentage (0-100)

+3. **Review Changes in Preview**
+   - As you make changes, the live preview updates automatically
+   - This shows exactly how the stats will appear on the homepage

+4. **Save Statistics**
+   - Click "Update Statistics" to save your changes
+   - The new values will immediately appear on the website

+### Stats Display Guidelines

+1. **Number Formatting**
+   - Large numbers will automatically display with appropriate formatting
+   - For example, 1000000 will display as "1M+"
+   - Use whole numbers without commas or decimal points

+2. **Statistics Best Practices**
+   - Use authentic and verifiable numbers
+   - Update stats periodically to reflect company growth
+   - Avoid excessively large or unrealistic values
+   - Round numbers to make them more memorable (e.g., 43 years instead of 43.5)

+3. **Reset to Default**
+   - If needed, you can click "Reset to Default" to restore the original values
+   - This is helpful if you make an error or want to start over

 ## Hero Section Management